Mud snake: Habitat

 F. abacura inhabits the edges of streams and cypress swamps, among dense vegetation or under ground debris, using wet conditions to burrow itself into the mud.
 It is almost fully aquatic and rarely leaves the water, except to lay eggs, hibernate, or during drought to escape drying wetlands.
+After heavy rain fall, its home range may increase to take advantage of new food sources.
 It occupies aquatic habitats with freshwater or brackish waters.
 For hibernation, they commonly use cavities in soil or old tree stumps.

 Behavior

 The mud snake is mostly aquatic and nocturnal.
 It preys mostly on giant aquatic salamanders in the genera Siren and Amphiuma, but it also eats other amphibians.

 They are known to use their sharply pointed tails to prod prey items, leading to the nickname "stinging snake", although their tail is not a stinger and cannot sting.
 Enlarged teeth occur at the rear of the upper jaw, which presumably help to hold slippery prey.
 Upon being disturbed, mud snakes will sometimes tuck their head beneath their coils and expose the red underside on the tail as a warning display.